diegothucao/multi-composers-pm2-cluster-nginx-nodejs-es6-redis-mongo/README.md

-# multi-composers-pm2-cluster-nginx-nodejs
+# multi-composers-pm2-cluster-nginx-nodejs-es6
-This is an essential example to build docker with multi composers, pm2, nodejs, nginx an cluster.
+This is an essential example to build docker with multi composers, pm2, nodejs/es6, nginx an cluster.

 Step to run
 1. Clone the [repo](https://github.com/diegothucao/multi-composers-nodejs)